AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 ### Thomas Bradford, Karalyn Buhl, Isaac Singer

-### 30 November, 2018
+### 8 December, 2018

 ## Abstract
 Excess dissolved air in a water treatment plant’s influent water decreases the functionality of the treatment plant's filters and sedimentation tanks.
-The Dissolved Gas subteam begins its first semester with the goal to design a gravity-powered apparatus that extracts this gas from influent water prior to entry into the treatment plant through the use of a fluidized bed.
-The subteam has gathered literature, developed a design, and fabricated a small-scale prototype.
+The Dissolved Gas subteam began its first semester with the goal to design a gravity-powered apparatus that extracts this gas from influent water prior to entry into the treatment plant using a fluidized bed.
+The subteam gathered literature, developed a design, and fabricated a small-scale prototype reactor and accompanying system.
 The subteam will iterate improvements based on experimental data to work towards a model that may be scaled up for application in an AguaClara plant.

 ## Table of Contents